Dusun people: Keningau Dusuns

-The Dusun sub-ethnics in Keningau District of Interior Division can be divided into several sub-groups, such as the Gana Dusun, Kujau Dusun (Kwijau), and Nabaai Dusun, of which all three traced their origin from the Nunuk Ragang.
-Both the Gana and Kujau are closely related to Dusuns, while the Nabaai are related to the Murut people.
+The Dusun sub-ethnics in Keningau District of Interior Division can be divided into several sub-groups, such as the Gana Dusun and Kujau Dusun (Kwijau), of which both traced their origin from the Nunuk Ragang.
+Both the Gana and Kujau are closely related to Dusuns, while another group in Keningau, the Nabaai are related to the Murut people.
 All three sub-groups were the original indigenous inhabitants of the Keningau District.
 The Gana Dusun were known by their previous name of Talinting Dusun since the tribe often hammered the canang instrument in times of emergency, with the talinting carrying the meaning of "emergency signal" sound produced by the canangs.
 When the British protectorate government conducted a census within the area, the Talinting people were given the name "Gana" by the British since they inhabited a flat land area which was called gana-gana in the local Dusun language.
 The Gana Dusuns lived within the villages of Baru, Kuangoh, Minansut, Liposu, Naidat and Tangkungon which are all located next to the sub-district or small township of Bingkor across the Tambunan-Keningau highway (or the Kota Kinabalu-Tenom) road.
 The Kujau Dusun are mostly concentrated on the highlands of Keningau within the Crocker Range on the western hills, above the Keningau Plains, from the villages of Ansip, Apin-Apin, Bunsit, Liawan, Linsosod, Pamalan as well as Tutumulud, once also fearlessly known for their ngayau (headhunting) practices.
 The Kujau Dusun were originally the Manindal Dusun tribe who lived on the hills of Keningau by growing rice, and they began to be called "Kuyou" (withered) in the local Dusun language due to a drought that happened around 1879.
 The local Bruneian Malays called them Kujau, while the British spelt "Kuyou" as Kwijau.
 Based on old folklore, when the Kujau tribe descended to the Bingkor valley, they were helped by the Gana people, who provided them with rice so the Kujau could obtain their own rice.
 The two tribes often helped each other in times of disaster or any difficulties, which brought about a bond of friendship.
 Another Dusun sub-ethnic group originating from the Tongod area in Sandakan Division of Sabah's east coast is the Minokok Dusun, with settlements around the villages of Batu Lunguyan, Kabatang Baru, Kipaliu, Mandagat and Sinaron, also in the Sook sub-district of Keningau.
 Many of the Minokok Dusun practise upland rice cultivation practices with four traditional upland rice varieties locally known as Kembulaung, Lantai, Sepulut, and Tesik.